 The Department of Nursing is presently situated within the premises of Teaching Hospital Mahamodara.
-The present annual intake for the BSc nursing degree programme is approximately 80 students.
+The present annual intake for the BSc Honours in Nursing degree programme is approximately 181 students.
 Teaching Hospital Karapitiya is also located in close proximity.
 The department has several lecture halls, tutorial rooms, library and skills laboratory for the nursing students.